What Is an Administrative Assistant and How to Become One

 Administrative Assistant Job Description Sample

-With this Administrative (Admin) Assistant job description sample, you can get a good idea of what employers are looking for when hiring for this position.
-Remember though, every employer is different and each will have unique qualifications when they hire for their Administrative (Admin) Assistant position.
+With this Administrative Assistant job description sample, you can get a good idea of what employers are looking for when hiring for this position.
+Remember, every employer is different and each will have unique qualifications when they hire for a Administrative Assistant role.

 Duties and Responsibilities

-- Maintain positive and professional staff and client relationships; welcome and greet clients and office guests
+- Welcome and greet clients and office guests

-- Support office staff and executives with general operational tasks; perform general accounting and bookkeeping duties
+- Support office staff and executives with clerical tasks

-- Plan and schedule meetings, presentations, and other office-related events; send reminders regarding upcoming appointments
+- Plan and schedule meetings, presentations, other office-related events, and travel arrangements; send reminders regarding upcoming appointments

 - Answer phones in a professional manner and direct calls to appropriate persons or take detailed messages

-- Manage communication of information in and out of the office; type out correspondence letters, emails, memos, etc. (paper and electronic); prepare outgoing mail and packages for executives
+- Type out paper and electronic correspondence and prepare outgoing mail and packages for executives

-- Monitor and maintain office equipment; repair or replace malfunctioning equipment and hire technicians when required
+- Monitor and maintain office equipment and supplies; request repair or restocking when necessary

 - Ensure office is kept clean and organized at all times